thansen29/LED-Lunar/README.md

 - Add a real time clock so that internet is not required
 - Add a potentiometer to change the brightness while the program is running
 - 3D print a backing to cover everything up
-- Clean up the repo.
-Use submodules for utilizing rpi-rgb-led-matrix repo